nafizjiwa/REACT-QUICK-REFERENCE/README.md

 #### CSS MODULE FILE

-Importing as a module, the styles are available to the component that imported the styles.
+Importing as a module, the styles are available to the component that imported the styles.<br/>
-We can create unique class names for each module.
+We can create unique class names for each module.<br/>
-We can a general class names across stylesheets.
+We can a general class names across stylesheets.<br/>

--> SYNTAX
+-> SYNTAX<br/>
-fileName.module.css
+fileName.module.css<br/>
 ---> so the css STYLES are found in a file which is `fileName` not in a common stylesheet style.css file<br/>
 -> fileName is usually the name of the component you’re styling: <br/>